Moonfire2560/RSDKv2-Decompilation-OUYA-Port/README.md

 # RSDKv2 Decompilation

-A complete decompilation of the Retro-Sonic Engine v2.
+A complete decompilation of the Retro-Sonic Engine v2 targeting the OUYA.
+Highly experimental.

 Without assets from the Sonic Nexus 2008 demo, this decompilation will not run.
 You can download the game [here](https://info.sonicretro.org/Sonic_Nexus).

+Place the Data.bin file in (Root of storage) -> RSDK -> v2

 # Additional Tweaks
 * Added a built in mod loader, allowing to easily create and play mods.